Jithendiran/mlTask/Scratch_code/optimizer.md

  - Momentum \
         It will calculate exponentially weighted average of the gradient.
 It will eleminate the oscillation
  - Nesterov Accelerated Gradient
+ - AdaGrad
+ - Adadelta
+ - RMSprop
+ - Adam
+ - Nadam
+ - AMSGrad
+ - AdaMax
  - Decay rate
- - Adam
- - RMSprop
  - Regularization